As of December 16th, 2020, Facebook will restrict the use of Facebook Messenger because of privacy rules of the European Union.

 - Tell users in live chat who you are

-- Remove Galleries, typing indicators and send/receive files
+- Remove typing indicators in your chatbot flows

 - Ask for email or phone number instead of the One-Time Notification